Niminem/Neel/README.md

 Install from nimble:
 `nimble install neel`
+`nimble install jester`
+`nimble install ws`

 ## Usage

 ### Directory Structure

-Neel applications consist of various web assets (html, css, js, etc.) and various Nim files.
+Neel applications consist of various web assets (HTML,CSS,JS, etc.) and various Nim files.

 All of the web assets need to be placed in a single directory (they can be further divided into folders inside it if necessary). **Make sure your directory is not named "public" as this does not play well with the Jester module.**